Frequently Asked Questions – People seeking asylum and hotel use in Wigan Borough

 The borough has hosted asylum seekers since 2000.
 Where asylum seekers are located is a decision taken by central government.
 Wigan Council has no control over that policy.

-Has a fire safety inspection taken place at the hotel?
+Does a fire safety inspection taken place at the hotel?

 Fire safety inspections are instructed by the Home Office as part of their due diligence checks prior to confirming the use of a particular hotel for these purposes.